Rob Ortt: New York State Senate

 In 2014, when George Maziarz opted not to run for reelection, Ortt ran for his seat, which Maziarz had held since 1995.
 The 62nd District covers all of Niagara and Orleans counties, as well as the towns of Sweden and Ogden in Monroe County.
 Ortt was elected to the New York State Senate, defeating Johnny G. Destino, a Democratic attorney from Niagara Falls.

-In the Senate, he was named chairman of the Standing Committee on Mental Health and Developmental Disabilities as well as the co-chair the Senate's Joint Task Force on Heroin and Opioid Addiction.
+In the Senate, Ortt was named chairman of the Standing Committee on Mental Health and Developmental Disabilities as well as co-chair of the Senate's Joint Task Force on Heroin and Opioid Addiction.

-In May 2015, Ortt, along with John J. Bonacic and Rich Funke, called for Dean Skelos, who was serving as Republican majority leader of the State Senate, to step down.
+In May 2015, in the wake of Senate Majority Leader Dean Skelos's arrest on federal corruption charges, Ortt, along with two other Senate Republicans, called for Skelos to step down from his leadership post.
 Ortt also expressed support for a motion to replace Skelos as majority leader.
-(On May 4, Skelos had been arrested on federal corruption charges.)

 In July 2016, Ortt and New York Assemblyman Raymond Walter asked New York's comptroller, Thomas DiNapoli, to objectively investigate the state contracting process.
 Ortt and Walter requested that DiNapoli pay special attention to the Buffalo Billion, a large state investment into job creation in and around Buffalo, New York.

 Positions

-As a candidate for the Senate in 2014, Ortt indicated that he opposes abortion, except in cases of rape or incest.
-He stated that he "strongly supports" the other nine pieces of Governor Cuomo's women's equality bills including "tougher equal-pay laws and laws to combat sexual harassment, domestic violence, and human trafficking."
+As a candidate for the Senate in 2014, Ortt indicated that he opposes abortion except in cases of rape or incest.
+He expressed strong support for the nine non-abortion-related pieces of then-Governor Andrew Cuomo's women's equality legislation, including "tougher equal-pay laws and laws to combat sexual harassment, domestic violence, and human trafficking".

 In 2017, Ortt introduced legislation that would cause the 2013 gun control law known as the NY SAFE Act to be repealed in all areas of New York other than New York City.

-On the EPL/Environmental Advocate's Environmental Scorecard in 2018, Ortt scored a 68, up from a score of 53 points in 2017.
 In 2018, Ortt helped pass legislation he sponsored that added geothermal heating systems to the list of financeable heating systems in New York State.

 Also in 2019, Ortt voted against the following bills that became law: